Skip to content

 PFAS exposure during pregnancy and early life

 Nikolaos (Nikos) Stratakis, PhD, MSc is a postdoctoral researcher with expertise in exposome science and its role in childhood metabolic health.
-He holds a PhD in Epidemiology from Maastricht University and an MSc in Nutritional Medicine from the University of Surrey, and partner in ATHLETE (an EU-funded project aiming to better understand and prevent the effects of environmental hazards on human health from preconception until adolescence).
+He holds a PhD in Epidemiology from Maastricht University and an MSc in Nutritional Medicine from the University of Surrey.
 Dr. Stratakis focuses on the complex interactions between environmental exposures and biological pathways that contribute to metabolic diseases, such as metabolic-associated steatotic liver disease.
 Currently a Marie Skłodowska-Curie fellow at the Barcelona Institute for Global Health (ISGlobal), he combines exposome analysis with multi-omics in population-based birth cohorts to identify early-life environmental determinants of liver disease risk.
 Dr. Stratakis has published widely in leading journals, and his work seeks to integrate exposome data with molecular profiling to inform precision environmental health strategies for chronic disease prevention across the life course.
+Dr. Stratakis is a partner in the EU-funded research project ATHLETE, that aims to better understand and prevent the effects of environmental hazards on human health from preconception until adolescence.
 In this webinar, Mr Stratakis delves into the long-term impacts of PFAS with insights into the link between early-life PFAS and childhood metabolic health.

 Research indicates that maternal exposure to PFAS may disrupt key metabolic pathways in offspring, contributing to potential health issues such as obesity and cardiovascular disease later in life.
 Early life exposure to these ‘forever chemicals’ heightens the urgency to minimize contact during critical development stages to safeguard children’s future health.